JohnathanKhoa/NurtreeWeb/README.md

 Tree (Biology): A perennial plant with an elongated trunk or stem, supporting branches and leaves.
 Trees typically grow tall, and many produce fruits, flowers, or seeds.
 > "He climbed the tallest **tree** in the forest to get a better view of the horizon."

-Nurtree brings together two creative platforms that encourage music lovers to explore and connect with their favorite songs through visually engaging and personalized experiences.
-Blending together Youtube and Spotify API, Nurtree matches the top Music Videos to your chosen songs and will provide a curated music video playlist based on your personal Spotify Playlists.

 > [!IMPORTANT]
 > App is under review by Spotify for an extension request and will take some time to get approved for public usage, please request me to add your email to the developer/private list if you currently wish to add your personal Spotify account